 This best-selling real estate book was written by Gary Keller, the founder of Keller Williams Realty.
 He’s one of the best-known real estate investors in the world.
 Keller draws on his own experiences to show how you can achieve financial independence if you are willing to invest your time and energy into learning about investing.
 The Millionaire Real Estate Investor book is filled with practical, applicable, valuable advice for both novice and experienced investors alike.

 The best part of the book is how he walks you through the steps of finding the best property to invest in, negotiation tips, top-notch management practices, and more!
 Keller demystifies investing in real estate by explaining the process simply.
 He emphasizes critical principles such as working on your mental approach to success, finding best practices, and knowing what you are good at.

-Gary Keller interviewed more than 100 of the world’s most successful real estate investors for this book’s research.
+Gary Keller interviewed more than 100 of the world’s most successful real estate investors for this book’s research including some who retired early by investing in real estate.
 The book debunks popular beliefs about money that keep people from reaching their full potential and teaches readers how to embrace the mentality of a millionaire investor.

 This book is a well-rounded resource for beginners and experienced investors who want to invest in income properties.
 He frequently refers to well-studied case studies and methods used by wealthy investors to keep track of their net worth.
 If you are planning to build generational wealth using real estate, I would highly recommend this book.

 This real estate book is an excellent resource for landlords.
 The book teaches best practices to create a management system so you are not involved in the day-to-day operations.

 Considering that new landlords struggle with various aspects of property management, the humorous style makes it a great read.